emmanuelframos-zz/webserver-log-analyzer/README.md

-# Yfwould - Good Weather4Party
+# Web Server Log Analyzer
-Good Weather4Party is an application for playlist suggestion based on your city for your party time!
+The goal of this application is parse a web server access log file, loads the log to MySQL and checks if a given IP makes more than a certain number of requests for the given duration.

-This application was built on Spring Cloud Netflix stack and it is composed by following applications: Eureka Service Discovery, Zuul Gateway, Good Weather4Party Microservice, Open Weather Integration Microservice and Spotify Integration Microservice.
+This application was built on Spring Boot and it is deployed on Docker Compose.

 <br>